 - Persons wrapping items should take care that hands are extremely clean before handling food.

 - Outdoor Events: Registered student organizations may provide food/refreshments for special outdoor events, which are open to all students, such as Fall Fest or April Craze, in accordance with Greene County Health policies.
 A meeting must be conducted with the Greene County Health inspector and participating organizations prior to serving food to the public.
-Registered student organizations that reserve outdoor space for informal picnics and social gatherings may provide food/refreshments in accordance with Greene County Health policies for organizational members.
 Like indoor events, outdoor events that include food in reserved locations are subject to Greene County Health policies.
 Some venue-specific regulations may also apply.

 - Use of Outside Caterers: In order to utilize an external catering vendor, the sponsoring organization must adhere to the following provisions:

-- A standard university catering contract must be issued by the Student Union & Event Services (SUES), because special arrangements must be provided in advance of making contact with the proposed vendor/caterer.
+- A standard university catering contract must be issued by Hospitality Services, because special arrangements must be provided in advance of making contact with the proposed vendor/caterer.
 A catering contract will ensure that all external catering vendors comply with university policies, provide a positive experience to event attendees, and represent the university in a professional manner.
-Full service use of SUES is not required, but minimal interaction with SUES is necessary due to special staging and food preparation arrangements and requirements.
 A copy of the contract must accompany any request for payment.

-- For the reasons listed in the above paragraph, SUES will assist the responsible organization in obtaining an external catering vendor by providing a list of vendors to the requesting student organization.
+- For the reasons listed in the above paragraph, Hospitality Services will assist the responsible organization in obtaining an external catering vendor by providing a list of vendors to the requesting student organization.

 - A function utilizing an external catering vendor may be held at any Wright State University campus location that is designated for food/beverage events.
-A listing of those locations is available through SUES.
+A listing of those locations is available through the Student Union.

 - All external catering vendors must adhere to the following guidelines:

 - There will be no access to the Wright State University kitchens or food preparation areas used by the main campus food service contractor.
-Special staging areas for an event catered by an external vendor will be coordinated by SUES.
+Special staging areas for an event catered by an external vendor will be coordinated by Hospitality Services.

 - All table decorations, dishes, utensils, service pieces, warming and heating trays, and other catering accessories and equipment must be provided by the external caterer.